FennemaRL/wp-react/README.md

-# wp-react
+  # Band maid FanPage
-a web page based in a band called band-maid
+  it's a web page created in react